ilkar399/PathfinderAutoBuff/README.md

 *Notes: This mod might not work in combat because of the way action queueing is done.
 Also, it might conflict with mods patching UnitCommand.OnEnded*

+## Known issues
+* There are some issues with Magus metamagic and similar abilities not applying before the next queued spell is casted

+*Keep in mind using mods disables achievements if you don't use workarounds like ToyBox*

 ## Usage notes
 * I'd advice to first record some simple action queue to see how the mod handles them and better understand the queue creation principles.